OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/115289661-d1740880-a120-11eb-96c0-17a0b092bf5a.png)

 17. Its recommended you use a service account as the Flow notifications will orginate from that account.
-The Service account needs Teams License/
+The Service account needs Teams License.

-18. In the Microsoft Teams New Connections Click Create.
+19. In the Microsoft Teams New Connections Click Create.

 ![image](https://user-images.githubusercontent.com/54556057/115289738-e8b2f600-a120-11eb-83c1-6750eb7ef362.png)